dcos/examples/1.8/nexus/README.md

 - `local-volumes`: Can be left blank if using external persistent volumes.
 - `external-volumes`: This parameter configures whether service should use external persistent volumes.
 If so, the following property need to be defined as well:
  - `enabled`: Signals that external persistent volumes should be used.
-- `routing`: Use this if you want your Nexus 3 service to be available externally.
+- `networking`: Use this if you want your Nexus 3 service to be available externally.
  - `virtual-host`: Specify the CNAME (or FQDN) of your edge loadbalancer of the DC/OS cluster to be used to expose the service on.

 ## Usage

-If you defined `routing.virtual-host` you should be able to access Nexus 3 on the URL you specified there.
-The initial username/passowrd combination to log in is `admin` and `admin123`.
+If you defined `networking.virtual-host` you should be able to access Nexus 3 on the URL you specified there.
+Otherwise, you can access it from inside the DC/OS via `http://nexus.marathon.mesos:<hostPort>`, where the `hostPort` can be found under the Nexus task's details under the Services tab of the DC/OS UI.

+The initial username/password combination to log in is `admin` and `admin123`.

 For further documentation on how to use Nexus 3, please refer to the [docs](http://books.sonatype.com/nexus-book/index.html).